dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 -----

-* Browsers read CSS **from top to bottom**, this means that e.g. if we have two classes regarding color in the style block, and if we apply both of the two classes to a text, then the text will get the color of the 2nd class assigned in the style block, hence it will override the color of the 1st class.
+* Browsers read CSS **from top to bottom** (with the bottom element being the prevailing one!), this means that e.g. if we have two classes regarding color in the style block, and if we apply both of the two classes to a text, then the text will get the color of the 2nd class assigned in the style block, hence it will override the color of the 1st class.

 E.g. if we have: